 Rufous-breasted Hermit

-The genus Glaucis comes from the Greek glaukos, meaning “bluish-gray” or “gleaming.”
-The species name hirsutus is Latin for “hairy” or “bristly,” likely referencing its subtle facial bristles.
+The genus name Glaucis comes from the Greek glaukos, meaning “bluish-gray,” “gleaming,” or “pale green.”
+The species name hirsutus is Latin for “hairy” or “bristly,” likely referring to filamentous feathering or overall texture in early descriptions.
+The English name “Rufous-breasted Hermit” describes its rich rufous underparts and its placement among the hermit hummingbirds.

 Two subspecies: